sisrfeng/coc-wiki/F.A.Q.md

 If it's still not working, you can force coc to start with a specified node executable.
 In your .vimrc add a line like `let g:coc_node_path = '/usr/local/opt/node@10/bin/node'`

-## Why doesn't the location list work sometimes?
+## Why vim's location list not work sometimes?

 Some plugins like [ale](https://github.com/w0rp/ale) will clear location lists that are created by other plugins.
 Check out https://github.com/w0rp/ale/issues/1945, it's recommended to use `CocList diagnostics` to get all location lists of diagnostics instead of using location list.